Venue: Committee Room, Town Hall, Scarborough

 RESOLVED that Councillor Roberta Swiers be elected Chair of this meeting.

 Members are reminded of the need to consider whether they have a disclosable pecuniary, prejudicial or other (personal) interest to declare in any items on this agenda.
 Details of any interest must be declared at the start of the meeting or as soon as any interest becomes apparent during the meeting.
 The attached form must also be completed.
 Any advice required should ideally be sought before the day of the meeting.

 To consider the following motion:-

 "whether under Section 100A(4) of the Local Government Act 1972, the public should be excluded from the meeting for the following item(s) of business on the ground(s) that it/they involve(s) the likely disclosure of exempt information (as defined in Part 1 of Schedule 12A of the Act).
 Any such decision is subject to a public interest test as provided by paragraph 10 of Schedule 12A of the Act.”

-The Licensing Sub-Committee considered a report by the Environment and Regulation Manager (report 19/046).
-The Committee had sight of the Dual Driver Application with the Applicants DBS Certificate and the DBS report.
+The Licensing Sub-Committee considered a report by the Environment and Regulation Manager (report 19/182).
+The Sub Committee had the benefit of the Dual Driver Application and were presented at the hearing with the Applicants DBS Certificate

-RESOLVED: That the Applicant is considered not to be a ‘Fit and Proper’ person to hold a Dual Driver Licence and therefore will not be granted a licence.
+RESOLVED: That the Applicant is considered to be a ‘Fit and Proper’ person to hold a Dual Driver Licence and therefore will be granted a licence.